-1. Information and advice services
+1. Information and advice

 2. Personalised support services

-- Managing the effects of mental ill-health
+- manage the effects of mental illness

-- Improving physical health
+- improve physical health

-- Addressing drug and alcohol use
+- address drug and alcohol use

-- Finding suitable housing
+- find suitable housing.

 Each client has a mental health worker who works with them to create an individual recovery plan.
 This plan sets out what the client wants to achieve, and what both the client and the worker are each going to do.
-Our worker will involve family and carers wherever possible in this planning.
+Our worker will involve family and carers wherever appropriate in this planning.